OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-seven-segment-display.md

 In this experiment, software and hardware come together to produce behaviour we didn't intend.
 The code runs as well as it possibly can, and the hardware does its best to operate from the signals its given, but it ultimately doesn't make the result workable.
 The root cause is the way the libraries are programmed.
 The GPIOs are operated by reading and writing to files, and the `onionGpio` module operates this in a very safe and consistent way through our C library - meaning it's quite slow.

 #### Classes using Classes

-// TODO: fix this SEVEN_SEG_CLASS_NAME placeholder

 Despite this particular experiment's outcomes, encapsulation is still good practice.
-The way we implemented the `SEVEN_SEG_CLASS_NAME` and `ShiftRegister` classes is a good demonstration of why.
+The way we implemented the `SevenSegment` and `ShiftRegister` classes is a good demonstration of why.

-The `SEVEN_SEG_CLASS_NAME` class makes use of code that already exists, and builds upon that to fulfill a niche functionality.
-Here, we instantiate the `ShiftRegister` class within the `SEVEN_SEG_CLASS_NAME` class - this means `SEVEN_SEG_CLASS_NAME` can make use of all the functionality of the internal `ShiftRegister` object without being a shift-register.
+The `SevenSegment` class makes use of code that already exists, and builds upon that to fulfill a niche functionality.
+Here, we instantiate the `ShiftRegister` class within the `SevenSegment` class - this means `SevenSegment` can make use of all the functionality of the internal `ShiftRegister` object without being a shift-register.

 Logically separating the devices like this makes it easier in complicated projects to think about the pieces working together, instead of what each individual line of code does.
 Our script can then call on the seven seg functions to display things without needing to bother with the intricasies of the shift register.
 Vice versa, we can use the shift register to do other things by directly instantiating an object from `ShiftRegister`.